DerickEddington/nixos-config/.recovery/README.md

   VDI drives, at least, but not with its IDE nor SATA - this issue might only be peculiar to VirtualBox.

+- Optional: To avoid the delay with starting-up (if you will not be replacing the drives immediately and plan to boot multiple times), it is possible to use `zpool detach` manually to remove the bad drives from the pools so that their status is no longer "degraded", and also remove the bad drives from `my.zfs.mirrorDrives` in `/etc/nixos/per-host/$HOSTNAME/default.nix`, and then run `nixos-rebuild`, which should allow the NixOS start-up to be fast like normal.
+If this is done, the `replace-drives attach` form should be used instead, when adding replacement drives as directed by the below section.

 ## Replacing Drives of Degraded Pools